maria-ciovacco-juarez/Noted./README.md

 This assignment was to create a note taking application with the starter code provided.
 The application is runs in the browser.

 ## Usage
-To use this application the user can use this deployed link to access in the broswer and click "Get Started".
-I recommend using Chrome -->
+To use this application the user can use this deployed heroku link to access in the broswer and click "Get Started".
+I recommend using Chrome. --> https://noted-note-tracker.herokuapp.com/

 The alternative would be to clone this repository into your local computer via the terminal (MacOS) or git bash (Windows).
 From there one can access the code via VSCode.